dynamsoft-docs/label-recognition-docs/parameters/reference/label-recognition-parameter/binarization-modes-v1.0.md

   0: disable.
   1: enable.

-  For barcodes with a large module size, there might be a vacant area in the position detection pattern after binarization.
-The vacant area may result in decoding failure.
-Setting this to True will fill in the vacant area with black and may help improve the decoding success rate.
-Better accuracy for images with a large module size.
+  For character with large font-weight, there might be a vacant area in the position detection pattern after binarization.
+The vacant area may result in capturing failure.
+Setting this to True will fill in the vacant area with black and may help improve the capturing success rate.
+Better accuracy for characters with large font-weight.

 ##### ThreshValueCoefficient